-- (a) a program of study (60-72 credits) requiring at least four semesters to complete, but no more than two academic years, including a summer session between the academic years if necessary; - (b) an occupational emphasis, achieved through a minimum of 2/3 of the total credits in the degree devoted to technical course work in the discipline specific to the occupational goal; - (c) general education or related education courses that meet accreditation requirements and that align with the amount and level of general education required in similar associate of applied science degree programs in Montana. - 2.
-When the program of study for a proposed associate of applied science degree does not meet the characteristics described in paragraph G.1, above, the institution must request an exception to the requirements through the deputy commissioner for academic, research and student affairs, citing a compelling reason for the variation.
-The request shall be considered a Level I change. - 3.
-Except as provided in paragraph I.C. of board policy 301.11, which describes the Bachelor of Applied Science degree, the Associate of Applied Science does not transfer as a block of coursework meeting lower-division requirements toward a baccalaureate degree.
-Individual courses within the degree may transfer to meet course requirements at the receiving institution at the discretion of that institution.
+- 1. The associate of applied science degree combines applied and academic course work in a program of study designed to prepare students for career entry into a specific occupational area, as indicated by the degree title.
+The program design may combine a certificate of applied science program with additional required courses or may be a distinct curriculum unrelated to any co-existing certificate program.
+With the exceptions noted in paragraph G.2C.5, below, the associate of applied science degree will have the following characteristics: - (a) a program of study (60-72 credits) requiring at least four semesters to complete, but no more than two academic years, including a summer session between the academic years if necessary; - (b) an occupational emphasis, achieved through a minimum of 2/3 of the total credits in the degree devoted to technical course work in the discipline specific to the occupational goal; - (c) general education or related education courses that meet accreditation requirements and that align with the amount and level of general education required in similar associate of applied science degree programs in Montana. - 2.
+When the program of study for a proposed associate of applied science degree does not meet the characteristics described in paragraph C.4G.1, above, the institution must request an exception to the requirements for associate of applied science degree programs through the deputy commissioner for academic, research, and student affairs, citing a compelling reason for the variation from the degree requirements.
+Upon receipt of such a request, the deputy commissioner shall refer it to the two-year education council for review and recommendation to the academic and student affairs committee of the board of regents.
+The request shall be considered a level I change.